98 Results

 ·People with a completed vaccine series: Number of people who have completed a primary COVID-19 vaccine series.
 Requirements vary depending on age and type of primary vaccine series received.

-·People with a booster dose: Number of people who have a completed vaccine series and have received at least one additional monovalent dose.
+·People with an original booster dose: Number of people who have a completed vaccine series and have received at least one additional monovalent dose.
 This includes people who received a monovalent booster dose and immunocompromised people who received an additional primary dose of COVID-19 vaccine.
 Monovalent doses were created from the original strain of the virus that causes COVID-19.

 ·People with a bivalent dose: Number of people who received a bivalent (updated) dose of vaccine.
 Updated, bivalent doses became available in Fall 2022 and were created with the original strain of COVID-19 and newer Omicron variant strains.